cs24/cloud-inquisitor/docs/additional_options.rst

 # supervisorctl restart all

-You can look in /path/to/cinq-backend/logs/ to see if you have any configuration errors
+You can look in /path/to/cinq-backend/logs/ to see if you have any configuration errors.

 ----------------